 One-man shows by phillip low

 (All shows are $150, and approximately one hour in playing time.
-Shows outside the Twin Cities metro area may require a travel/lodging surcharge.
+Shows outside the Boston metro area may require a travel/lodging surcharge.
 I'm happy to do any post-show discussion and question/answer sessions.)

 NOTE: In the tradition of tellers such as Spalding Gray, some stories are performed with occasional reference to notes.
 To quote one theatre critic: